List of elections involving vote splitting: Hungary

 In the 2014 parliamentary election small Social Democratic Hungarian Civic Party won 278 votes in Budapest 12 and 128 votes in Budapest 15.
 If they voted Left Unity in one of these constituencies instead, Fidesz–KDNP would have lost their super-majority.

 Before the 2018 parliamentary election, there were calls for a united opposition alliance including of LMP and far-right Jobbik which were not part of the Left Unity.
 Only in some constituencies, there were joint candidates.

 Israel

 In 1981, three Arab lists competed: the Muslim-Druze-led United Arab List, Christian-led Arab Citizens' List and the Bedouin-led Arab Citizens' List, all of them falling below the 1% threshold.

 In April 2019, among the 3 lists representing right-wing to far-right Zionism and supportive of Netanyahu, only one crossed the threshold the right-wing government had increased to 3.25 percent: the Union of the Right-Wing Parties with 3.70 percent, while future Prime Minister Bennett's New Right narrowly failed at 3.22 percent, and Zehut only 2.74 percent, destroying Netanyahu's chances of another majority, and leading to snap elections in September and a political gridlock lasting three years.
+The former two would unite as Yamina while Zehut withdrew after a deal with Netanyahu.
+Nevertheless, the National camp failed to win a majority.